vcsjones/vcsjones.dev/_posts/2018-10-04-fixed-time-equals-dotnet-core.md

 There is some debate as to what arithmetic operators are better for fixed time operations between `str1[x]` and `str2[x]`.
 Some implementations use XOR, like above, other may use SUB for subtraction.
-Unfortunately, most CPU architectures make no guarantees if any operations are constant-time.
+Unfortunately, most CPU architectures make no guarantee if any operations are constant-time.

 We _still_ have a problem to address.
 The JIT could be making unintended optimizations.
 The C# compiler itself makes very little optimizations.
 The JIT